 - How Many Windows?
 Once you know the styles you are looking for, a window contractor will need a count to deliver an accurate estimate.

 - Pick a Brand: There are several different brands on the market that make top of the line to moderately-priced windows.
 Some have guarantees, some give discounts for more windows, some award discounts for one-storied homes, etc.

 Depending on how many windows you need and the brand you choose, a complete replacement of all windows can cost anywhere from $4,500 to 6,800 on average.
 So if you get an estimate that is much higher, try another company.
 Likewise, if you get an estimate that is lower than you anticipated, think about trying a higher brand of windows.

-Need to find a pro for your Home Improvements?Find Pros
+Ready to start your Home Improvements?Find Pros

 The Pretty Penny